chris-laur/pet-desk/README.md

 You can see the app in action using the Demo link above.
 The client is hosted on GitHub Pages and the API is hosted on Azure.

+\*Note: might take a second to wake up the hosted API and get the data on initial load.

 ## How to run

 Instructions are based on using VS Code.